 The two released their debut album, Whole Oats, in 1972, followed by 1974's War Babies.
 In 1976, they moved to New York, where they signed with RCA and produced such popular singles as "Sara Smile" and "Rich Girl," which went to No. 4 and No. 1 on the Billboard pop charts, respectively.

-Though viewed as purveyors of Philly and blue-eyed soul (belying that term, Oates actually has Mediterranean features and a distinctive, trademark mustache), the duo's sound evolved to incorporate pop-rock as well; Daryl Hall & John Oates would eventually be lauded as the most successful hit-making duo in popular music history, earning a plethora of gold and platinum sales certifications.
+Though viewed as purveyors of Philly and blue-eyed soul, the duo's sound evolved to incorporate pop-rock as well; Daryl Hall & John Oates would eventually be lauded as the most successful hit-making duo in popular music history, earning a plethora of gold and platinum sales certifications.

 Having a smaller charter presence as the 1970s ended, Hall & Oates re-emerged with 1980's Voices, which they produced and which featured the chart topper "Kiss on My List" and the Top 5 track "You Make My Dreams"—both bouncy, cheery odes to romance.